neurodata/treeple/README.md

 scikit-tree
 ===========

 scikit-tree is a scikit-learn compatible API for building state-of-the-art decision trees.
 These include unsupervised trees, oblique trees, uncertainty trees, quantile trees and causal trees.

+We welcome contributions for modern tree-based algorithms.
+We use Cython to achieve fast C/C++ speeds, while abiding by a scikit-learn compatible (tested) API.
+Moreover, our Cython internals are easily extensible because they follow the internal Cython API of scikit-learn as well.

 History of oblique trees
 ========================
 In 2001, Leo Breiman proposed two types of Random Forests.
 One was known as ``Forest-RI``, which is the axis-aligned traditional random forest.
 One was known as ``Forest-RC``, which is the random oblique linear combinations random forest.
 This leveraged random combinations of features to perform splits.
-MORF builds upon ``Forest-RC`` by proposing additional functions to combine features.
+[MORF](1) builds upon ``Forest-RC`` by proposing additional functions to combine features.

 Installation
 ------------
 Our installation will try to follow scikit-learn installation as close as possible, as we contain Cython code subclassed, or inspired by the scikit-learn tree submodule.

+AS OF NOW, scikit-tree is in development stage and the installation is still finicky due to the upstream scikit-learn's stalled refactoring PRs of the tree submodule.
+Once those are merged, the installation will be simpler.

 Building locally with Meson
 ---------------------------